 Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Donald J. Trump's disaster declaration issued for the state of New Hampshire.

-Assistance for State, Tribal, and Affected Local Governments Can Include as Required:
+Assistance for State and Affected Local Governments Can Include as Required:

-- Payment of not less than 75 percent of the eligible costs for emergency protective measures taken to save lives and protect property and public health.
-Emergency protective measures assistance is available to state, tribal, and eligible local governments on a cost-sharing basis.
-(Source: FEMA funded, state administered.)
+- Payment of not less than 75 percent of the eligible costs for debris removal and emergency protective measures taken to save lives and protect property and public health.
+Emergency protective measures assistance is available to state and eligible local governments on a cost-sharing basis.
+(Source: FEMA funded, state administered)

 How to Apply for Assistance:

-Application procedures for state, tribal, and local governments will be explained at a series of applicant briefings with locations to be announced in the affected area by recovery officials.
+Application procedures for state and local governments will be explained at a series of applicant briefings with locations to be announced in the affected area by recovery officials.
 Approved public repair projects are paid through the state from funding provided by FEMA and other participating federal agencies.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.